 Form 8889, Part I

 Form 8889, Part 1, is used to report all HSA contributions and to compute the allowable HSA deduction.
-This includes contributions made by April 17, 2012, that are designated for 2011.
+This includes contributions made by the filing deadline that are designated for the tax year.
 Contributions made by an employer are also shown in Part I, but are not included in the deductible amount.

 An HSA may receive contributions from an eligible individual or any other person, including an employer or a family member, on behalf of an eligible individual.

 Taxpayers should receive Form 5498-SA, HSA, Archer MSA, or Medicare Advantage MSA Information, from the trustee showing the amount contributed to the HSA during the year.
 Employer contributions are shown on the taxpayer's Form W-2, box 12, code W. Form 5498-SA will be covered in the next part of the lesson.